Middle & High School – Strategies for Success

 Q: What information will further issues provide?

-A: Volume 1 Issue 2: We aim to provide the location, membership fee amount, information about additional fees, names of the instructors selected, curriculum that has been selected and answer questions that come up as we discuss this with our community.
+Volume 1 Issue 2: We aim to provide the location, membership fee amount, information about additional fees, names of the instructors selected, curriculum that has been selected and answer questions that come up as we discuss this with our community.

 Volume 1 Issue 3: We plan to provide an updated fall and spring schedule for 2026/2027.